- Research & Data

-The findings indicated that there is potential to add up to 12.1 GW (12,100 MW) at NPDs in the U.S. However, this estimate does not consider economic limitations on facility capacity—it includes assumptions that all of the water passing a facility can be converted to electrical energy and that hydraulic head is constant at facilities.
+The findings indicated that there is the potential to add up to 12.1 GW (12,100 MW) at NPDs in the US.
+However, this estimate does not consider economic limitations on facility capacity—it does include assumptions that all of the water passing a facility can be converted to electrical energy and that hydraulic head is constant at facilities.
 Those economic considerations will be the focus of future investigations and reporting.
 Site-specific designs will (a) incorporate detailed monitoring of daily and hourly head and flow variations and (b) balance initial costs with energy revenue to yield site-specific designs of lesser capacity and production potential.

 The National Hydropower Association (NHA) estimated that these projects will bring enough new renewable energy to the region to serve more than 250,000 households and help avoid more than two million metric tons of carbon dioxide emissions each year.

-Recent developed and proposed project capacities provide insights into the distinction between the potential reported herein for undeveloped sites and the designed capacity that comes to fruition after site-specific daily and hourly time series data and economics are considered.
+Recent developed and proposed project capacities provide insights into the distinction between the potential reported herein for undeveloped sites and the design capacity that comes to fruition after site-specific daily and hourly time series data and economics are considered.
 In the last decade, three of the USACE locks and dams on the Ohio River were developed: Cannelton (Cannelton, IN), Smithland (Livingston County, KY), and Meldahl (Braden County, KY), with installed capacity of 88MW, 76 MW and 111 MW, respectively.
 Two additional USACE dams on the Ohio River are also candidates for development by American Municipal Power (AMP), Willow Island (Pleasants County, WV) and RC Byrd (Gallipolis Ferry, WV), with proposed capacity of 44 MW and 48 MW, respectively.
-These Ohio River designed-capacity values are approximately one-third of the potential that would have been reported by the methodology documented herein.
+These Ohio River design capacity values are approximately one-third of the potential that would have been reported by the methodology documented herein.
 This ratio is likely to vary significantly across regions and river settings.
-Thus, the importance of site-specific daily and hourly flow and head analyses, in addition to other site-specific design factors, should not be overlooked in making detailed resource planning and investment decisions related to the development of non-powered dams.
+Thus, the importance of site-specific daily and hourly flow and head analyses, in addition to other site-specific design factors, should not be overlooked in making detailed resource planning and investment decisions related to the development of NPDs.

-- An Assessment of Energy Potential at Non-Powered Dams in the United States (Final Report, April 2012, 217KB)
+- Report: An Assessment of Energy Potential at Non-Powered Dams in the United States (Final Report, April 2012, 217KB)